Facing Messi & co has me ready for Haaland - Hendry

 - Teams now fearful of Scots - McLeish

 The pre-Haaland City thumped Brugge 4-1 and 5-1 in 2021.
-However, while PSG also beat the Belgians 4-1 in France, Hendry did help restrict Messi, Neymar, Mbappe and co to a 1-1 draw in their home game.
+However, while PSG also beat the Belgians 4-1 in France, Hendry helped restrict a side containing Messi, Neymar, Mbappe to a 1-1 draw in their home game.

-"Haaland, like every other player, I will study and see how they are going to play and come up with a best solution on how to deal with them," the 28-year-old said.
+"Haaland, like every other player, I will study and see how they are going to play and come up with a best solution on how to deal with them," he said.

 "But playing against top strikers like Mbappe will give me great experience going into these type of contests.